hjborah41/Weather-App/README.md

 # Weather-App
-A weather application using NodeJS that interacts with OpenWeather API to fetch real-time weather data for any location around the globe.
+A weather application using Node.js that interacts with OpenWeather API to fetch real-time weather data for any location around the globe.